GoobyFRS/grhost-web/pages/legal/privacy-policy.md

 ## Who we are

-Our website address is grhost.net and we are owned by...
+Our website address is grhost.net and we are owned by [Matt Faulkner](https://www.mattfaulkner.net/)

 ### Cookies